 Family law is always changing.
 It also requires knowledge of other areas, such as child development, educational needs, mental health issues, tax law, and retirement assets.
 Our family law attorneys regularly attend educational programs and trainings to keep abreast of new developments in areas that impact family law cases.

 Our services include:

-- Represented parents in custody disputes involving children of all ages.
+Represented parents in custody disputes involving children ranging in age from infants to teens.

 Located and obtained the return of a child hidden by a parent for more than a year in an interstate custody dispute.

 Represented spouses in their divorces from local and national public figures.

 Represented individuals in divorces with significant assets at stake (closely-held businesses, professional practices, investments, stock options, etc.).